 Should I get the COVID-19 vaccine or the flu vaccine first?

 The order in which you receive either of the vaccines does not matter.
-The most important thing is to get the flu shot by the end of October and to get an updated COVID-19 vaccine as soon as you can.
+The most important thing is to get the flu shot by the end of October and to get an updated COVID-19 vaccine as soon as it’s available.

 Protect yourself and your loved ones by getting vaccinated

-Flu shot appointments are typically available starting in September.
-It’s recommended that you get vaccinated before flu season begins – ideally before the end of October.
-This helps makes sure you’re protected for the entire flu season.
+Flu shot and COVID-19 vaccine appointments are typically available starting in September, and it’s recommended that you get vaccinated before the end of October.
+This helps makes sure you’re protected for the entire respiratory season, which is when the flu, COVID-19 and other respiratory infections are high.